 - Significant recent increases in National Living Wage and the consequent price increases to clients

 Has becoming a franchisee changed your life, if so how?

-Not really; just continuing my long established adventure in self-employment
+Just continuing my long established adventure in self-employment.

 What is the most invaluable piece of advice you could give someone looking to buy their first franchise?